AElfProject/aelf-block-api/README.md

 Please ensure your dependencies are ready.

-If you meet some permission problem, please use 'sudo'.
+If you meet some permission problem, try to use 'sudo'.

 ```bash
 bash build.sh < type|optional> < node_moduels|optinal>